smsm3557/DCS/README.md

 ```

 ### OpenVPN
+The DCS used OpenVPN to extend AllJoyn's routing capability to the wide area network.
+It is not an ideal solution, but it is relativly easy to setup and can hand a few hundred clients.
 Request <client>.ovpn file link the PSU powerlab google drive. in the commands below replace <path> and <client-name> with the actual path to the ovpn file and the actual ovpn file name.

 ``` console
 sudo apt-get update